Online slot regulation in Australia: What's important to know?

 This is the basic law governing online gambling:

-- Bans Australian companies from offering online slots and casino games to Australian residents.
+- Prohibits Australian companies from offering online slots and casino games to Australian residents.

 - Allows the activities of foreign online casinos if they are aimed at an international audience.